CRITICAL INTRODUCTION

 There is a metatextuality at work, with the suggestion that the emotional state of feeling “bereft” is carried into poetry, expressed in various font sizes and colours before settling into a more conventional presentation.

-In “Your Voice”, with a subtitle given in parentheses, (held somewhere in my mouth and heart), bawang, blachan, and jintan become nomadic syllables of “wafting among the pots and pans sizzling the air with their fragrance”.
-Patel incorporates the culinary vocabulary of the Malay world, the accentuation of pastes, spices, and scents evoking a sense of the texture of diasporic life.
-From a thumb-sized amount of spice to a ring-top can of coconut milk, the poem maps a sensory journey, foregrounding the physicality of memory and the tactility of cultural retention.
+In “Your Voice”, the words bawang”, “blachan”, and “jintan become nomadic syllables (held somewhere in my mouth and heart) wafting among the pots and pans— / sizzling the air with their fragrance”.
+Here, Patel incorporates the culinary vocabulary of the Malay world, the accentuation of pastes, spices, and scents evoking a sense of the texture of diasporic life.
+From a thumb-sized amount of ginger to a ring-top can of coconut milk, the poem maps a sensory journey, foregrounding the physicality of memory and the palpability of cultural retention.

 “That’s Their Story” takes on patriarchal myth with a defiance.
 The poem’s closing lines mark a pivotal moment: